akaseahawk/ArtOfDataScience2016/Draft/final_report.md

 <img src="../figs/rf_params.png" />

 Leading us to conclude the optimal max depth was 10, and not 5 as it was initially.

+#### Testing Assumptions

+To test independence, we looked at the sample covariance matrix.
+This means we were just looking at linear independence.
+So while we said that by looking at the sample covariance matrix, we were concluding that the data was independent, we actually are only determining that it is not linearly independent.
+That being said, lack of linear independence is still a strong indicator of an overall lack of independence.

+To test identical distributions, we ran a GMM for different numbers of clusters and then plotted the BIC (Bayesian Information Criterion) for each.
+We looked for an elbow in the plot of BIC against # of clusters to determine the optimal one.
+This turned out to be 4.
+Interestingly, there is also a high spike at 11 clusters, but we attribute this to the fact that there are 11 z-slices.

+#### Extended Exploratory Analysis

+##### Building a Model

+Methods here

+##### Orienting Ourselves

+Methods here

+##### Trends in Synaptic Density

+Methods here

+##### Imaging our Data

+Methods here

 ### Conclusion
  The patterns we saw in synapse density across our volume are significant.
 Our evidence for the cortical layers in y-direction is confirmed by the Bock 2011 paper: "After finding the calcium-imaged region of the cortex...each section was...tall enough (350 μm) to include cortical layers 1, 2/3 and upper 4" (Bock et al)<sup id="r-dbock">[1](f-dbock)</sup>.
 The analysis we performed to come to the conclusion of the direction of cortical "depth" is a step toward understanding how synapse connectivity is related to cortical layers.
 The analysis is a strong foundation for further exploration into structural synapse patterns within the cortex.
 These patterns may be strong indicators of the overall patterns in the neural structure of the cortex.